luck-prg/luck-prg/README.md

 What drives me is building systems that improve people's quality of life.
-My long-term goal is to become a reference in the GenAI field: I research continuously and keep up with what the industry is shipping, so that knowledge turns into tools people actually use — not demos.
+My long-term goal is to become a reference in the GenAI field: I research continuously and keep up with what the industry is shipping, so that knowledge turns into tools people actually use.

 ## Currently building